Kitware/tangelo/docs/tangelo-manpage.rst

 Optional argument                  Effect
 =================================  ============================================================================================================================
--h, --help                         show this help message and exit -c FILE, --config FILE             specifies configuration file to use -nc, --no-config                   skips looking for and using a configuration file -a, --access-auth                  enable HTTP authentication (i.e. processing of .htaccess files) (default) -na, --no-access-auth              disable HTTP authentication (i.e. processing of .htaccess files)
+-h, --help                         show this help message and exit -c FILE, --config FILE             specifies configuration file or json string to use -nc, --no-config                   skips looking for and using a configuration file -a, --access-auth                  enable HTTP authentication (i.e. processing of .htaccess files) (default) -na, --no-access-auth              disable HTTP authentication (i.e. processing of .htaccess files)